magnusnissel/pumpR/README.md

+# Caution: This project is abandoned, I just keep it online in case someone finds it helpful as a starting point

 # About pumpR

 I am creating __pumpR__ as a way to get more practical experience with _R Markdown_ and the _bookdown_ package.
 I've also been